node-red/node-red-docker/README.md

 This project describes some of the many ways Node-RED can be run under Docker and has support for multiple architectures (amd64, arm32v6, arm32v7 and arm64v8).
 Some basic familiarity with Docker and the [Docker Command Line](https://docs.docker.com/engine/reference/commandline/cli/) is assumed.

-This project also provides the build for the `nodered/node-red` container on [Docker Hub](https://hub.docker.com/r/nodered/node-red/).
+As of Node-RED 1.0 this project provides the build for the `nodered/node-red` container on [Docker Hub](https://hub.docker.com/r/nodered/node-red/).
+Note: the name has changed to nodered/node-red.

+Previous 0.20.x versions are still available at https://hub.docker.com/r/nodered/node-red-docker.

 ## Quick Start
 To run this directly in Docker at it's simplest just run: